DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-29-structured-data-for-pre-degree-qualifications.md

 Recent changes to the grading structure require multiple options for candidates to select from.

 After 2017, candidates taking single GCSEs receive a single grade from 9 to 1 for each subject.
 If a candidate takes a combined science qualification, they receive an award worth 2 GCSEs that consists of two equal or adjacent grades from 9 to 1, giving [17 possible grade combinations](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/693519/Combined_science_grading.pdf).
-Prior to 2017, double award consisted of two equal or adjacent grades from A\*A\* to GG (and the non-grade U).
+Prior to 2017, double award consisted of two equal or adjacent grades from A\*A\- to GG (and the non-grade U).

 ### A level and AS level

-Pass grades for A and AS levels range from A to E. Those who do not reach the minimum standard required for a grade E receive the non-grade U. The A\* grade was introduced in 2010 for A levels only.
-A levels offering double awards consist of two equal or adjacent grades from A\*A\* to DE.
+Pass grades for A and AS levels range from A to E. Those who do not reach the minimum standard required for a grade E receive the non-grade U. The A\- grade was introduced in 2010 for A levels only.
+A levels offering double awards consist of two equal or adjacent grades from A\*A\- to DE.

 ### NVQ (and equivalents)

 Although NVQs are vocational qualifications, they can be measured against a number of other certifications, allowing a range of career and education opportunities:

-* NVQ Level 1 equivalent – 3/4 GCSE grades D-G
+- NVQ Level 1 equivalent – 3/4 GCSE grades D-G
-* NVQ Level 2 equivalent – 4-5 GCSE grades A*-C
+- NVQ Level 2 equivalent – 4-5 GCSE grades A*-C
-* NVQ Level 3 equivalent – 2 A levels
+- NVQ Level 3 equivalent – 2 A levels
-* NVQ Level 4 equivalent – Higher Education Certificate/BTEC
+- NVQ Level 4 equivalent – Higher Education Certificate/BTEC
-* NVQ Level 5 equivalent – Higher Education Diploma/Foundation Degree
+- NVQ Level 5 equivalent – Higher Education Diploma/Foundation Degree

 There are no grades for NVQ, you either pass or do not meet the level required (there is no fail).